-This late variety of redcurrant bush produces high yields of bright red, translucent fruits.
-Redstart currants are sweet and juicy with an acidic flavour.
-They make wonderful redcurrant jelly, look beautiful used in cake decoration or can be frozen.
+This redcurrant bush produces high yields of bright red, translucent fruits with a deliciously sweet and acidic flavour.
+Redstart redcurrants make wonderful redcurrant jelly, look beautiful used in cake decoration or can be frozen.

-A lovely redcurrant bush, the bright red gems hang in long bunches and you can't pass the bush without pinching 1 or 2!
+Redstart is a fantastic self fertile, late cropping redcurrant bush.
+Ripening in August, the bright red gems hang in long bunches and you can't pass the bush without pinching 1 or 2!

 Soft fruit, including gooseberries, red currants and white currants require some formative pruning followed by a small amount of annual maintenance.
 In the first year, during early spring, select 5 or 6 main stems and trim back to approximately 15-20cm.
 Remove the remaining stems by pruning back to 1-3 buds from the ground.
 In the following year, during summer (June to July), prune back the current year’s growth to approx. five leaves.
 Soft fruit bushes fruit on older wood so you should not be removing any fruit from your tree, only new growth.